firebase/genkit/docs/evaluation.md

 [
   "How old is Spongebob?",
   "Where does Spongebob lives?",
-  "Does Spongebob have any friends?",
+  "Does Spongebob have any friends?"
 ]
 ```